isaykatsman/isaykatsman.github.io/_posts/2017-3-26-Spectral-Clustering.md

 ### Overview: Why the Algorithm Works ###

-A rough description of why the algorithm works (which we will later during this post make more rigorous) is given below, with no proof (these are just claims at this point):
+A rough description of why the algorithm works (which we will later expound upon) is given below, with no proof (these are just claims at this point):

-1. We have $$L$$, the Laplacian matrix of the similarity graph.
-Then, the multiplicity of eigenvalue $$0$$ of $$L$$ equals the number of connected components in the graph.
+1. Given $$L$$, the Laplacian matrix of the similarity graph, we know the multiplicity of eigenvalue $$0$$ of $$L$$ equals the number of connected components in the graph.

 2. The eigenvectors corresponding to this eigenvalue are disjoint, and each represents a connected component of the similarity graph.

-3. Thus finding these eigenvectors corresponds to finding the connected components of the similarity graph, which are the clusters we desire.
+So, finding the eigenvectors in (2) corresponds to finding the connected components of the similarity graph, which are the clusters we desire.

 That's all I will say about the claim for now.
 Time for some examples.
-(If you are thinking that this is useless because you might as well just run DFS through the entire graph to find its connected components, I asure you things will get more interesting.
-We will demonstrate that this method works more generally for "loosely" connected components, which can no longer be easily found via DFS but can still be easily found with spectral clustering).
+(If you are thinking this is useless because you might as well just run DFS through the entire graph to find its connected components, I assure you, things will get more interesting.
+We will demonstrate that this method works more generally for "loosely" connected components, which can no longer be easily found via DFS but can still be easily found with spectral clustering.)

 ### General Idea with Example ###